-\ Manner of execution: (a) If you are an individual member, please sign where indicated. (b) If you are a corporate member which has a common seal, this proxy form should be executed under seal in accordance with the constitution of your corporation. (c) If you are a corporate member which does not have a common seal, this proxy form should be affixed with the rubber stamp of your company (if any) and executed by: (i) at least two (2) authorised officers, of whom one shall be a director; or (ii) any director and/or authorised officers in accordance with the laws of the country under which your corporation is incorporated.
+^{} Manner of execution: (a) If you are an individual member, please sign where indicated. (b) If you are a corporate member which has a common seal, this proxy form should be executed under seal in accordance with the constitution of your corporation. (c) If you are a corporate member which does not have a common seal, this proxy form should be affixed with the rubber stamp of your company (if any) and when does not have a common scal, this proxy form should be allowed what the habber stamp executed by: (i) at least two (2) authorised officers, of whom one shall be a director; or (ii) any director and/or authorised officers in accordance with the laws of the country under which your corporation is incorporated.